Anonymous Was A Woman Environmental Art Grants

 - Recycling and repurposing

 - Clean energy production

 Selected projects must benefit the public in some way, and are required to have a public engagement component by August 31, 2025.
 The public engagement component must be free to attend, open to the general public, and must add value to the public sphere rather than solely benefiting the artist’s private gain.
 Online events are acceptable as long as they are attended by a live audience.

 NYFA is committed to supporting artists from every background, and at all stages in their creative careers.
 Artists of color, artists with disabilities, and LGBTQ+ artists are strongly encouraged to apply.

 This grant is funded by Anonymous Was A Woman.
 If you would like to contribute to this initiative, please email [email protected].

 NYFA only accepts applications online via apply.nyfa.org/submit.

-To request an accommodation or assistance in applying, please email [email protected].
-We ask that requests for accommodation be made as soon as possible, preferably two weeks prior to the deadline, to allow adequate time for staff to support you in submitting an application on time.
+To request an accommodation or if you need assistance in applying online, please email [email protected].
+We ask that requests for accommodation be made as soon as possible, and no later than Thursday, April 4 to allow adequate time for staff to support the applicant before the deadline.

 All questions should be directed to [email protected].